juanfernandes/juanfernandes-uk/src/notes/monthly-notes-1-october.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Monthly Notes #1: October'
+title: "Monthly Notes #1: October"
-description:
-  I struggled to keep up with writing weekly notes since I cut my days at the office down to just three and they felt like they were the same thing every week and I didn't have much to write every week - so I am not trying a monthly note.
-We'll see how I get on with this schedule.
+description: "I struggled to keep up with writing weekly notes since I cut my days at the office down to just three and they felt like they were the same thing every week and I didn't have much to write every week - so I am not trying a monthly note.
+We'll see how I get on with this schedule."
 keywords:
   - month notes
   - october